310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% bubble Shinobu %}
 I’m not sure how credible that information is, though.
 It’s merely information we received beforehand from ES through HoldHands.

-We won't know how true that really is until we properly confirm it with our own two eyes.
+We won’t know how true that really is until we properly confirm it with our own two eyes.

 For now, it appears to me that ES is trying to manipulate us by deliberately twisting the information they provide us.
 {% endbubble %}

 {% bubble Keito %}
-Huh, I suppose I should have expected as much insight from Nito's assistant.
+Huh, I suppose I should have expected as much insight from Nito’s assistant.
 So you know a thing or two on how to utilize information?
 {% endbubble %}

 {% bubble Shinobu %}